RockRottenSalad/pratt_parser/README.md

 ## Using the program

 In not-so-good repl mode.
 There is no support for arrow keys.
 Exit with Ctrl-C.
+You do not have to type 'print' whilst in REPL mode, simply running the expression will implicity print it.
 ```
 cargo run -- cli
 ```